Building a Di2 bike – what parts do you need?

 I recommend placing your battery internally (BT-DN110).
 Since charging happens through the port on the junction box you will never need to access the battery directly, so put it somewhere nice.
 Most users put the battery in their seat post, but other options are available too (fork, stem, top/down tube) depending on the choices the frame manufacturer made.

 If there is no way to run wires internally or if you have to use an external junction B you’ll have to use an external battery.
+This can be done using either the BM-DN100 or older SM-BMR1 / SM-BMR2, or you could use the SM-BTC1 to install an internal battery externally.

 Whatever your bike type, you will need some kind of junction A to connect all the components to each other.
 While you can mix and match as you see fit, the recommended junction A differs per bike type.